HenrikJoreteg/human-javascript/ch06 - models.md

 });
 ```

 In addition, models should contain the functionality that makes it easy for us to work with that data.
-That means things like exposing some processed view of the data should be a method on the model.
-Let's say one of the model properties is a date.
+That means things like exposing some processed form of the data should be a method on the model.
+Let's say one of the model properties represents a date.
 We may have a method on the model for getting a nicely formatted date string built from that date object.
 Arguably this is a presentation issue, but the model ends up being a logical place to expose a string version of the date property for maximum re-use and consistency.

 In addition, models are a good place for methods that perform actions on the model itself like updating the server when the model changes.

 In [And Bang](https://andbang.com), we do a lot with tasks.
-You can assign them to each other, "ship" them, "later" them, trash them, etc.
+You can assign them to each other, "ship" them, "later" them, "trash" them, etc.

 So, each of these actions are represented by a method on the task model that sends the correct data to the server as well as updating the appropriate properties on the local model.